Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

 the information that can be later organized and passed to the user's hand of cards which permanently alters the user's hand.

-- [x] 1.
-Assign variables to hash values and method processes that assembled together return an array holding the `new_card` data and append to the `user_hand` array.
-- [x] 2.
-Select valid cards based on their `array.size values > 0`.
-This
-  ensures that the arrays are not empty and are therefore a valid option to choose a card from.
-- [x] 3.
-Inspect the card variable to find out if the return value has a necessary two index integer (i.e. `:'10' => card[0] + card[1]`) or not.
+  together return an array holding the `new_card` data and append to the `user_hand` array. ensures that the arrays are not empty and are therefore a valid option to choose a card from. necessary two index integer (i.e. `:'10' => card[0] + card[1]`) or not.
-Return value defaults to `card[0]` otherwise.
-- [x] 4.
-Append all variables into `new_card` array based on order (card, suit, value).
-- [x] 5.
-Append card and suit variables to string output for display purposes when showing the card that is dealt (without value).
-- [x] 6.
-If the optional parameter `hide` is an empty array (nothing has been passed into it) then display the individual card upon deal without value attached to the string output.
+Return value defaults to `card[0]` otherwise. value). when showing the card that is dealt (without value). passed into it) then display the individual card upon deal without value attached to the string output. permanently modify the `user_hand` array. modify ace value's. argument.
-- [x] 7. return `new_card` array to `user_hand` array.
-This return will
-  permanently modify the `user_hand` array.
-- [x] test if card_display is an ace and if user will bust with 11. if so, modify ace value's.
-- [x] refactor the display_single_card parameter to take the new_card as an argument.
 Note that the new_card object is a nested array like: [["3", "H", 3]]
-- [x] BUG: Aces are working, with the exception that the ace is assigned as an 11 from the deal like it should, it keeps that value through the next hit.
+  11 from the deal like it should, it keeps that value through the next hit.
 So for example, the hand is an ace, 2, and 10 => 13. but instead it counts the initial ace as 11 instead of changing it to a 1.
-  - [x] perhaps when totaling the hand to see if a player busts, we take into account if they have a card with a value of 11 (an ace). if with the 11 they bust, reassign the 11 to a 1 and re-total.
+    account if they have a card with a value of 11 (an ace). if with the 11 they bust, reassign the 11 to a 1 and re-total.

 ## Refactor output for displaying cards with better readability
-- [x] need to make better separation between user turns and dealer turns so that it's visually more clear what is happening.
-Look at bringing in the prompt method.
-- [x] create heredoc for all visual separation elements like code blocks to inform the user what is happening.
+  that it's visually more clear what is happening.
+Look at bringing in the prompt method. inform the user what is happening.
-- [x] Create main loop to keep score and only show the welcome message once.
-- [x] clear out puts in place of prompts
-- [x] if player busts, dealer's hand shouldn't be shown
-- [x] More separation for Match Score, think of putting that into the same header display.
-In fact, perhaps we pass an argument like the prompt works into the header display.
-That would alleviate the need for manually customizing the header everytime and create some consistency too.
-- [x] Add closing message
-- [x] BUG: if dealer busts, all cards should be displayed with total
-- [x] BUG: display_banner method seems to be returning an extra line
-- [x]  Cleaned up display by adding display_banner method that takes the input and creates a visual block to inform user what is happening.
-- [x] change last message verification to exit game entirely
-- [x] input validation
-- [x] keep an eye on the ace in the dealer's initial hand, it should be showing up as 1/11

 - [ ] look at renaming the display_initial_hands method as it is the only one being called during the player_turn method.
 It might be a bit confusing since we continue looping back to it so it's not really the initial hands by the second iteration, it will display the modified hand.